Comprehensive Guide to Different Types of Tires

 10. Ribbed Tires

-On hard surfaces, they are not so good, but for most drivers, who drive less than 5% of their mileage on gravel or mud tracks, the reduced fuel economy and increased road noise caused by knobbly tires are more than outweighed by the enhanced safety and improved handling that knobbly tires provide.
+Ribbed tires, known as “knobbly” tires, are great for off-road driving.
+They are not so good on hard surfaces, but for most drivers, who drive less than 5% of their mileage on gravel or mud tracks, the reduced fuel economy and increased road noise caused by knobbly tires are more than outweighed by the enhanced safety and improved handling that knobbly tires provide.

 Many drivers prize ribbed Tire tread because it provides greater “bite” when cornering, which improves handling and stability.

-Ribbed tires have been around since the early days of the auto industry.
-They were first used in the outer rims of horse-drawn buggies and wagons, and they were also used on the massive wheels of early railroad cars to provide traction in the icy winters of northern Canada and the upper Midwest.
+Ribbed tires have existed since the early days of the auto industry.
+They were first used on the outer rims of horse-drawn buggies and wagons and on the massive wheels of early railroad cars to provide traction in the icy winters of northern Canada and the upper Midwest.

 Ribbed tires are the kind you find on motorcycles or pickup trucks.
 They have ridges (or “ribs”) that run around the tire’s circumference.
 These ribs are made by weaving fabric into the rubber before it sets.

-The weave pattern and the size and thickness of the ribs are carefully designed to give a tire-specific property, like greater strength or better traction.
+The weave pattern and the size and thickness of the ribs are carefully designed to give tires specific properties, such as greater strength or better traction.

 The tread of a ribbed tire is usually intended to channel water away from the contact patch between the road and the tire, where most vehicles lose traction in wet weather.